-Staff were able to describe the systems in place to escalate care consistent with Dorset Rehabilitation Centres policy and procedure.
+Staff were able to describe the systems in place to escalate care consistent with The Victorian Rehabilitation Centres policy and procedure.
 Observation and response charts are in use by the staff which is monitored through the audit schedule.
-Audit on the various aspects of the Observation Charts initially completed 08/24 achieved a 48% compliance and with education (Quality Improvement ID # 16694) increased to 67% when repeated 10/24.

 The health service organisation has processes that support timely response by clinicians with the skills required to manage episodes of acute deterioration